 No query compilation is found in SSDB.

 SSDB is a single-node database management system.
 Initially, the server does not share anything with other nodes.
-However, as SSDB supports Redis API, developers can directly use Twemproxy to manage a number of SSDB servers.
-Besides, it is also workable to use the combination of Redis and SSDB.
+However, as SSDB supports Redis API, developers can directly use the Twemproxy to manage a number of SSDB servers.
+Besides, it is also workable to use a combination of Redis and SSDB.

 C#, C++, Erlang, Go, Java, Lua, PHP, Python, Ruby, Swift